 Indirect Cost Rate Agreement (if applicable)

 The applicant will submit its indirect cost rate agreement by uploading it as an attachment in JustGrants.
-See the OJP Grant Application Resource Guide for additional information and the link to the questionnaire.
+See the OJP Grant Application Resource Guide for additional information.

 Financial Management Questionnaire (including applicant disclosure of high-risk status)